ajschumacher/gadsdc/11-naive_bayes/README.md

 The easiest way to do this will be to extract the compressed files.
 You may need [help with `tar`](http://xkcd.com/1168/?use tar xvjf filename).

+Step 3.
+Load source data into Python.

+Step 3.1 (optional): Consider and implement pre-processing of the source data.
+Should you use all the available text?
+Should you use some transformations, such as stemming?

+Step 4.
+Choose your own adventure!

+Step 4a.
+Implement a Naive Bayes spam classifier from scratch.
+It works fairly nicely with basic Python data structures, and you'll get an intimate look at the workings of the algorithm.

+Step 4b.
+Implement a Naive Bayes spam classifier using `sklearn`.
+You'll get good practice in using the pre-built components of the library and an understanding of the standard formats that `sklearn` expects.

+Step 4c.
+Do both (4a) and (4b)!

+Step 5.
+Examine model fit.
+What are the "spammiest" words?
+The "hammiest"?

+Step 6.
+Examine model performance.
+Check training performance.
+Get test set performance.
+Try cross-validating.

 ### After